One Bowl Chocolate Cake

 Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 1. Mix the dry ingredients together.
-This recipe has the usual suspects: all-purpose flour, granulated sugar, cocoa powder, instant espresso (this will bring out the flavor of the chocolate), baking soda, baking powder and salt.
-Give it a mix.
+In a stand mixer, combine all-purpose flour, granulated sugar, cocoa powder, instant espresso (this will bring out the flavor of the chocolate), baking soda, baking powder and salt.

 2. Add the wet ingredients.
 In this cake batter we have eggs, buttermilk, warm water, olive oil and vanilla.